 2. Podia

-PodiaPreviously known as ‘Coach,’ Podia is all one marketing tool that you can use to monetize your creations.
+PodiaPreviously known as ‘Coach,’ Podia is all one marketing tool you can use to monetize your creations.
 The platform is famous for being affordable and multicultural at the same time.
 Unlike Patreon, Podia will not charge any commission out of your donations.

 Visit Site